mfornace/lilwil/README.md

 It's generally a focus of `lilwil` to make macros small and limited.
 Whereas a use of `CHECK(...)` might capture the file and line number implicitly in `Catch`, in `lilwil` to get the same thing you need `ct(HERE).require(...)`.
 See [Macros](#macros) for the (short) list of available macros from `lilwil`.

 The intent is generally to yield more transparent C++ code in this regard.
-However, you're free to define your own macros if you want.
+However, you're free to define your own macros if you want to shorten your typing more.

 Except for primitive values that are builtins in python, the default print behavior in `lilwil` is just to print the `typeid` name of the given object.
 You will probably want to customize this behavior yourself.
 To enable `std::ostream` style print, include the following snippet in the global namespace. `ToString` should return something that can be cast to `std::string`.